NujhatJalil/First-Projects-/README.md

-# First-Projects-
+# First Python Projects
-A collection of mini projects I did to practice new commands and skills as I learned them.
+This is the collection of projects I did to practice as I was first learning the very basics of Python.